LightWare-Optoelectronics/Arduino-Library-SF22/lw_sf22/Readme.txt

-sf22.i2cReadHardwareVersion(int16_t report); 					// This function reads the Hardware Version then save it in the global variable sf22.i2cReadFirmwareVersion(int16_t report); 					// This function reads the Firmware Version then save it in the global variable sf22.i2cReadSerialNumber(int16_t report); 						// This function reads the Serial Number then save it in the global variable sf22.i2cReadToken(void); 										// This will request the next usable Token sf22.i2cReadAPDTemp(void); 										// This will request the APD Temperature sf22.i2cReadSamplingRate(void); 								// This will request the Sampling Rate
+sf22.i2cReadHardwareVersion(int16_t report); 					// This function reads the Hardware Version then save it in the global variable sf22.i2cReadFirmwareVersion(int16_t report); 					// This function reads the Firmware Version then save it in the global variable sf22.i2cReadSerialNumber(int16_t report); 						// This function reads the Serial Number then save it in the global variable sf22.i2cReadToken(int16_t report); 										// This will request the next usable Token sf22.i2cReadAPDTemp(int16_t report); 										// This will request the APD Temperature sf22.i2cReadSamplingRate(int16_t report); 								// This will request the Sampling Rate
 																// Value of between 1 and 1000 samples/second
 sf22.i2cWriteSamplingRate(uint16_t Rate); 						// This will change the Sampling Rate
 																// Value of between 1 and 1000 samples/second